codio/knowledge/source/common/develop/projects/create-import-project.rst

   - **Empty with Stack** - Create a new project selecting the **Stack** to use either from those shown or 'browse for more'
   - **Copy Project** - Create a new project by copying one of your other projects.
 If you choose this option, browse to the project to **Copy From**.
-  - **Starter Pack** - Create a project from a Stack and browse to the pre-configured **Starter Pack**.
-This option is a combination of a Stack and a pre-configured code workspace.
+  - **Starter Pack** -  Create a project using one of our pre-configured **Starter Packs** as a starting point.
+This option is a combination of a Stack, a populated code workspace and in many cases a guide containing instructional material.
   - **Import** - Create a project by importing it from Git or from a Zip file of a Codio project.
 If you choose this option, browse to select a **Stack** and choose the **Source** from the drop-down list.

 Projects created from a template include an explanatory README.md file that provides useful information to help you get started.
 The template (with the exception of **Empty Stack**) also includes a pre-configured .codio menu setup with basic actions the selected project requires.
 If you want to re-configure the .codio menu file, see :ref:`Customizable Run Menu <customizable-run-menu>` for more information.